-Sri Lanka gov't supporters attack China port deal protesters
+21 injured in clashes in Sri Lanka over China port deal

-AMBALANTOTA, Sri Lanka (AP) — Sri Lanka government supporters attacked protesting Buddhist monks and villagers with clubs on Saturday as they marched against what they say is a plan to take over private land for an industrial zone in which China will have a major stake.
+AMBALANTOTA, Sri Lanka (AP) — At least 21 people were injured Saturday in violent clashes between Sri Lankan government supporters and villagers marching against what they say is a plan to take over private land for an industrial zone in which China will have a major stake.

-Police intervened and separated the attackers, but a scheduled opening of the industrial zone by Prime Minister Ranil Wickeremesinghe was held up due to the unrest.
+Police used tear gas and water cannons to try to break up the clashes, which took place as Prime Minister Ranil Wickremesinghe was attending an opening ceremony for the industrial zone, located near the port city of Hambantota, about 240 kilometers (150 miles) southeast of the capital, Colombo.

-The government has signed a framework agreement for a 99-year lease of the Hambantota port with a company in which China will have 80-percent ownership.
-Officials also plan to set up the nearby industrial zone where Chinese companies will be invited to set up factories.
+The clashes began when government supporters started throwing rocks at villagers who were marching to the ceremony site.
+The protesters, organized by the opposition and led by Buddhist monks, responded by throwing rocks at the government supporters.
+A group that appeared to have been transported to the area by the government joined in attacking the protesters with poles.

 Most Read Stories